 In the heart of the mountains of the north we now visit Nakhal Fort, an impressive sight with round towers and spiked doors all designed to keep enemies at bay.

-Providing we are allowed to cross the newly opened Ramlet Khelah border we will spend our first night in Saudi Arabia in the Rub al Khali Desert amongst the sand dunes that have made this region so naturally dramatic.
-If for any reason we are refused entry via this new border we will have to return to the UAE and enter Saudi Arabia that way.
+We will spend our first night in Saudi Arabia wild camping in the Rub al Khali Desert amongst the sand dunes that have made this region so naturally dramatic.

 After a brief first visit to Saudi we now cross into Qatar where we have 3 days to explore an ancient land steeped in tradition.
 Fill one of your day’s by exploring the atmospheric Souq Waqif and learn about falconry.
 Fill another day by visiting Doha’s peerless Museum of Islamic Art and take a trip through time at the National Museum of Qatar housed in a magnificent structure inspired by the desert-rose.

-After crossing back into Saudi for a night of coastal wild camping we now enter Bahrain and have 3 days to explore the famous Manama Souq, learn the history of Bahrain at the National Museum and discover a collection of Qurans dating back to the 7th century at Beit Al Quran.
+Crossing into Bahrain and now have 3 days to explore the famous Manama Souq, learn the history of Bahrain at the National Museum and discover a collection of Qurans dating back to the 7th century at Beit Al Quran.

 We return to Saudi for a night of desert camping before continuing along the gulf coast to Kuwait where we have 3 days in Kuwait City to explore highlights such as the Souq Mubarakiya, Grand Mosque, Kuwait Towers, Tareq Rajab Museum and one of the Middle East’s best aquariums at the Scientific Centre.